Markovian Lifts of Stochastic Volterra Equations in Sobolev Spaces: Solution theory, an Ito Formula and Invariant Measures: Invariant Measures and Long-Time Behavior

-\end{proof} \begin{remark} Recall that $\Vspacedual$ was defined as the dual space of $\Vspace$ with respect to a weighted $L^{2}$ duality. \end{remark} This section aims to study the weak and generalized Feller properties of solutions to \eqref{def:mild_solution_SEE}.
+This section aims to study the weak and generalized Feller properties of solutions to \eqref{def:mild_solution_SEE}.
 As a first step, we want to establish a weak sequential Feller property for the solution \eqref{eqn:SEE_strong_formulation}.
-Let the initial condition of equation \eqref{eqn:SEE_strong_formulation} be denoted by $\mu_{0}\in \Vspacedual$ and let the space of bounded, Borel measurable functions from $\Vspacedual$ to $\R$ be denoted by $\mathcal{B}_{b}(\Vspacedual,\R)$.
-For every $\Phi \in \mathcal{B}_{b}(\Vspacedual,\R)$, we define
+Let the initial condition of equation \eqref{eqn:SEE_strong_formulation} be denoted by $\mu_{0}\in \Wplusdualn$ and let the space of bounded, Borel measurable functions from $\Wplusdualn$ to $\R$ be denoted by $\mathcal{B}_{b}(\Wplusdualn,\R)$.
+For every $\Phi \in \mathcal{B}_{b}(\Wplusdualn,\R)$, we define

-By continuity of the trajectories of $\mu$, $P_{t}$ forms a stochastically continuous semigroup on $\Vspacedual$, i.e.
+By continuity of the trajectories of $\mu$, $P_{t}$ forms a stochastically continuous semigroup on $\Wplusdualn$, i.e.